elastisys/compliantkubernetes/docs/user-guide/demarcation.md

 * gain more container execution permissions by mutating [PodSecurityPolicies](https://kubernetes.io/docs/concepts/security/pod-security-policy/); this implies that you cannot run container images as root or mount [hostPaths](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath);
 * mutate ClusterRoles or Roles so as to [escalate privileges](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#privilege-escalation-prevention-and-bootstrapping);
 * mutate Kubernetes resources in administrator-owned namespaces, such as `monitoring` or `kube-system`;
-* re-configure system Pods, such as Prometheus or fluentd;
+* re-configure system Pods, such as Prometheus or Fluentd;
 * access the hosts directly.
 <!--safeguards-end-->